clundstrom/webserver-java/README.txt

 How to run CLIENTS:

-1. Choose which client to use by comment out the other in the Init.java file.
+1. Choose which client to use by comment out the other in the MainClient.java file.
-2. Run Init class with arguments:   IP REMOTE_PORT BUFFER_SIZE TRANSFER_RATE
+2. Run MainClient class with arguments:   IP REMOTE_PORT BUFFER_SIZE TRANSFER_RATE

 Example:
 192.168.1.113 6000 1024 1

-To change between UDP/TCP client: comment out TCP or UDP client in init main function.
+To change between UDP/TCP client: comment out TCP or UDP client in main function.
 -------------------------------------------------

 How to run Server: